Cell: 940-577-4396 (Call/Text)

 Supervisors are present to observe and monitor all interactions to ensure that conversations and activities remain emotionally and physically safe for the child.
 If discussions begin to shift toward adult topics, the supervisor may redirect the conversation to maintain a child-appropriate environment.
 Parents are encouraged to take an active role in guiding and engaging with their child throughout the visit.

-While we do not offer a sliding scale, we provide a reduced intake fee of $25.
-Our fees are structured to be affordable while still allowing us to maintain quality services and ensure the sustainability of our business.
+While we do not offer a sliding scale, we provide a reduced intake fee of $35.
+Most supervised visitation providers charge approximately $150 for intake services.
+Our fees are structured to remain affordable while allowing us to maintain high-quality services and ensure the sustainability of our business.
+Face-to-face supervised visitations are billed at $95 per hour, and virtual visitations are billed at $45 per hour.

-All parties fill out an online intake form.
-A copy of the court order is provided at that time.
-A non-refundable intake fee of $25 is collected.
-After receiving all forms, an intake orientation will be arranged individually for each party.
-This orientation can take place in person, via phone (FaceTime), or through Zoom.
+All parties complete an online intake form and provide a copy of the court order at that time.
+A non-refundable intake fee of $35 is collected.
+Once all forms are received, an individual intake orientation is scheduled for each party.
+Orientations may be conducted in person, via phone (FaceTime), or through Zoom.
+During the orientation, we review expectations, address any concerns, develop a safety plan if needed, and help troubleshoot potential challenges between co-parents to support a safe and successful visitation process.

-Safe Time Supervised Visitation is a member of the Supervised Visitation Network.
-Supervisors maintain professionalism at all times and adhere to the SVN Code of Values and Code of Ethics.
-You can expect respect, integrity, ethical conduct, and excellent service at all times.
+Safe Time Supervised Visitation is a member of the Supervised Visitation Network (SVN).
+All supervisors maintain professionalism at all times and adhere to the SVN Code of Values and Code of Ethics.
+Clients can expect respect, integrity, ethical conduct, and high-quality service during all interactions.

 Only approved individuals may attend visitation.
 These are usually specified in the court order or mutually agreed upon beforehand.
 Visitation is focused on reconnecting parents and children in a neutral, low-stress environment to support positive interactions.
 Initial visitations should remain between the child and parent without distractions to help build a strong, positive connection in a calm and focused setting.